percona-platform/saas-ui/README.md

 cp .env .env.local
 ```

-Then you should update `.env.local` with correct secrets.
+Then you should update `.env.local` with your own secrets.

 To execute E2E tests just use `npm run cy:run`